-Last week, we discussed one of the biggest barriers to the adoption of digital menu boards — their seemingly-high cost — and debunked some of the most common beliefs around making an investment in these types of digital displays.
+Last week, we discussed one of the biggest barriers to the adoption of digital menu boards — their seemingly-high cost — and debunked some of the most common beliefs about making an investment in these types of digital displays.
 This week, we’ll examine best practices for their implementation in quick-service and fast-casual restaurant environments.

 Considering an investment in digital menu boards can be more than a little overwhelming, and knowing where to even begin to start is often part of the problem.
 But to paraphrase Shel Silverstein, the only way to devour a whale is by taking one bite at a time.
-And so it goes with rolling out a dynamic menu board program:
+And so it goes with rolling out a dynamic menu board program.

 - Starting with a single location is not an unreasonable choice to make.
 On the contrary, for those interested in closely analyzing ROI (and who isn’t, in food service?), it is often the best option.
 Test, test and then test again.